Housing policies and procedures

 Students must be enrolled in a January term course to be eligible to live in a residence hall or TLA during J-term.
 Any student found living in a residence hall or TLA during the J-term who is not enrolled in a course will be asked to leave.
 Those who do not leave campus housing will be charged an additional housing fee for J-term.
 Judicial fines will be doubled for any student found responsible for a code of conduct violation during the J-term if they are not enrolled in a course.

 Keys and access (ID) cards

 College room keys are issued to the assigned occupants of each room and may not be duplicated or transferred to others at any time.
 Your student ID is your building access card.

 Lost or missing keys and ID cards must be immediately reported to your AC.
 Key and lock core replacements cost $75, with the exception of the Transitional Living Areas, where the price varies.
-ID card replacements cost $15 and are available at the Access Control Office located in the basement of Sorensen Hall.
+ID card replacements cost $15 and are available at the library's second floor circulation desk.

 Full access to residential facilities by student ID is limited to residents of that particular building.
 All other students have limited access to the public-use areas in each residential building.
 All others in the college community, such as faculty and non-housing-related staff, must seek permission from the access control office for an ID card status change.